I’m suspicious of brands that choose Minimalist design.

 Other creative directors and chief brand officers perceive an obligation to create minimalist visual identities.
 These are the execs frightened of being left behind in the race to be most contemporary; and these are the designers who halfheartedly go along with Bauhaus-chasing clients.
 They build their designs around a generic typeface rather than a smart concept, and their mantra is “Make it look expensive.”

-Both visionary and charlatan Modernists can churn out high-impact, albeit charmless packaging that cuts through the clutter.
-Competitive minimalism has a place in New York’s mediascape because an empty square stands out amidst the unbearable torrent of imagery crashing against consumers.
-Michael Kors, whose HR seems to use “lacking imagination” as a selection criteria for recruits, can maintain a niche in New York’s fashion scene.
-Credit the outside designer Fabien Baron with keeping the Proxima Nova logotype in the corner, thus protecting that beloved empty square.
+Competitive minimalism has a place in New York’s mediascape.
+You’d expect an empty square to stand out against the overwhelming waves of imagery crashing against consumers.
+Michael Kors can maintain a niche in New York’s fashion scene because it seems to be winning the race to be most minimalist.
+Credit the outside designer Fabien Baron for keeping the Proxima Nova logotype in the corner, thus protecting that beloved empty square.
 Glossy beige against white does help the brand look expensive.

 At Apple and Louis Vuitton, designers balance emotional impact, art, and modernity.

-In the words of former Apple CD Karl Heiselman, Apple”pastich[es] stuff from the analogue world.”
+Apple”pastich[es] stuff from the analogue world,” says Karl Heiselman, the design director.
 Faux textures (called skeuomorphs) and a translucent-plexi logo give Apple a layer of richness that eludes Michael Kors.
-Onlookers approach Apple’s brand materials with a web of associations to plexi, to brushed chrome, to beveled edges, and to analogue dashboards.
-Apple plays with the viewer’s associations to these materials.
+Onlookers approach Apple’s brand materials with a web of memories and emotions attached to plexi, to brushed chrome, to beveled edges, and to analogue dashboards.
+Apple wisely exploits the viewer’s feelings for these stimuli.
 You can imagine how it would feel to touch the trompe l’oeil icon for iCloud or iOS 6.
 You can imagine how if would feel cold against your skin, how it would smell.
 Skeuomorphs can be elegant, and yes, even modern.

 The most boring place in Disney World is the Contemporary Hotel.

-You move towards your audience if you design in a way that engages their emotional associations with materials, textures, sound, and imagery.
+You move towards your audience if you design in a way that engages their emotional associations with materials, textures, sound, and images.
 You move away from them if you don’t.

 Disney built the Contemporary Resort as a hub for professional conventions and as a space for overflow from the other resorts.
-Like the Michael Kors graphics, the resort’s design is a timid solution to a problem, but nothing more.
+Like the Michael Kors graphics, the resort’s design is corporate blah.
 No Disney magic here.

-Minimalism fails when brands subtract art from design in the pursuit of purity.
+Minimalism fails when brands subtract art from design in the pursuit of simplicity.

-I’ve criticized the competitively minimalist brands for being too artless, not for being too modern.
 As we saw from Louis Vuitton and Apple, a brand benefits from dialing down its adherence to 100-year-old Bauhaus values.
-Only by relinquishing minimalism can Louis Vuitton look artfully hand-crafted (ahem, expensive).
-Only by relinquishing minimalism can a brand elicit an emotional reaction from an audience.
+Only by relinquishing minimalism can Louis Vuitton look artfully hand-crafted (expensive).
+Only by letting go of minimalism can a brand elicit an emotional reaction from an audience.
+You follow me?

-You might remember a Cooper Hewitt study that asked non-designers to vote on whether they preferred popular logos before or after their redesigns in the modern style.
-Michael Bierut writes about the study:
+Remember the Cooper Hewitt study that asked non-designers to vote on whether they liked popular logos before or after their redesigns in the modern style?
+Michael Bierut wrote about the study: